 Can a person work and still receive Social Security disability benefits or Supplemental Security Income (SSI) benefits?

 Social Security wants people to try to go back to work.
 But, the regulations surrounding keeping your benefits while you try to go back to work make it tricky.

-Continue reading Can I work and still receive Social Security disability or SSI benefits?
+Continue reading Can I work and get Social Security disability or SSI?

 A number of people responded to my prior post about “substantial gainful activity” amounts.
 To briefly review: the general rule is that you cannot earn more than the substantial gainful activity amounts to be found disabled.

 What do I do if I am earning more than the substantial gainful activity amount?
 Does than mean I cannot get Social Security disability benefits?!?

 Continue reading How to get Social Security disability even if you earn too much